 In a world post the Iraq War (2003) and weapons of mass destruction (WMD).
 The world has woken up to false reporting and new phrases have become common place in the English vocabulary: ‘dodgy dossier’, ‘fake news’, ‘false flag’.
 The Chilcott Inquiry (Iraq Inquiry), report published in 2016, identified the lengths to which the UK’s security services MI6 (SIS), ( being part of Five Eyes ) passed on bogus information, and did not correct Prime Minister Blair when the ‘Dodgy Dossier’ was ‘sexed up’, until some time well after the 2003 invasion of Iraq.

 Government and the people, should be concerned about claims by the Five Eyes alliance, given the possibility of US false flag reports (a covert operation designed to deceive).
-To be fair, it may well be that Five Eyes information, probably emanating from the US NSA, is credible intelligence in relation to some aspects of Huawei equipment security?
+To be fair, it may well be that Five Eyes information, probably emanating from the US National Security Agency (NSA), is credible intelligence in relation to some aspects of Huawei equipment security?

 Perhaps it is possible to glean the nature of the security issues by investigating US cyber hacking activities?
-According to the German magazine Der Spiegel (29/12/13): ‘The US National Security Agency (NSA) has compromised multiple makes of switches and routers manufactured by market leaders Cisco Systems, Juniper Networks and Huawei’ The NSA has developed cyber tools with which to gain unauthorised, possibly illegal and covert access to hundreds hardware and software products and hard drives.
-Furthermore, according to same Der Spiegel article, The NSA’s crack hacking unit is the Tailored Access Operations, ‘….
-(TAO) hacking unit is considered to be the intelligence agency’s top secret weapon.
+According to the German magazine Der Spiegel (29/12/2013): ‘The US National Security Agency (NSA) has compromised multiple makes of switches and routers manufactured by market leaders Cisco Systems, Juniper Networks and Huawei’ The NSA has developed cyber tools with which to gain unauthorised, possibly illegal and covert access to hundreds hardware and software products and hard drives.
+Furthermore, according to same Der Spiegel article, The NSA’s crack hacking unit is the Tailored Access Operations (TAO), ‘…. [this] hacking unit is considered to be the intelligence agency’s top secret weapon.
 It maintains its own covert network, infiltrates computers… these on-call digital plumbers are involved in many sensitive operations conducted by American intelligence agencies.
-TAO area of operations ranges from counterterrorism to cyber attacks to traditional espionage… it exploits the technical weaknesses of the IT industry, from Microsoft to Cisco and Huawei, to carry out its discreet and efficient attacks.’
+TAO area of operations ranges from counterterrorism to cyber attacks to traditional espionage… it exploits the technical weaknesses of the IT industry, from Microsoft to Cisco and Huawei, to carry out its discreet and efficient attacks.
+Futhermore, according to reports (The New York Times, 22/3/2014): in an operation code-named ‘Shotgiant’, the TAO hacked into Huawei headquaters’ servers in Shenzhen, China, and obtained technical data and monitored Huawei executives’ communications.

 The same would of course be true in the UK: banning Huawei 5G would have serious cost implications for the 5G infrastructure and delayed roll out.
 It would not necessarily make our systems safe against cyber hacking, US NSA cyber tools attacks or indeed false flag attacks.